abelberhane/CI-CD-Challenge/README.md

 may have made, and any instructions for getting the resulting environment up and running.

+<h1>Biggest Challenges</h1>
-My biggest challenge would be creating a REST API for the first time since my experience with them has only been consuming them.
-The next would be creating my first Docker contained app and integrating it into a pipeline.
-Working with NGINX hands on will be new as well but I am excited for the challenge.
+My biggest challenge would be creating a REST API for the first time since my experience with them has only been consuming them. <br>
+The next would be creating my first Docker contained app and integrating it into a pipeline. <br>
+Working with NGINX hands on will be new as well but I am excited for the challenge. <br>

 <h1>Assumptions:</h1>